 Volvo’s move to produce only leather-free battery-electric vehicles (BEVs) in the future has made international headlines as the carmaker took an ‘ethical stand’ on animal welfare.
 The first vehicle to be equipped with a leather-free interior is the C40 Recharge, and Volvo is actively sourcing sustainable materials to make this happen.

 ‘We need to address all areas of sustainability, not just CO2 emissions,’ said Stuart Templar, director of global sustainability at Volvo Cars.
 ‘Responsible sourcing is an important part of that work.
 Finding products and materials that support animal welfare will be challenging, but that is no reason to avoid this important issue.’

 25% of new Volvo cars will use recycled and bio-based content by 2025.
-The new interior material will soon consist of recycled corks and PET bottles.
+The new interior vegan-friendly material will soon consist of recycled corks and PET bottles.
 The carmaker also offers wool-blend options from certified suppliers to ensure full traceability and animal welfare in its supply chain.

 ‘Vegan cars’ are not a new phenomenon.
 For years, animal rights organisations such as People for the Ethical Treatment of Animals (PETA) pressured carmakers to develop vegan car interiors.
 Tesla was one of those companies that listened – the Model 3, for instance, is free of leather, including the steering wheel.
 Other vegan-friendly cars include the Renault Twizy, Nissan Leaf, and BMW i3 BEVs.